janripke/snapsnare-db/README.md

 # Introduction
-snapsnare datastore, used to store the snapsnare data
+snapsnare-db, the datastore, used to store the snapsnare data.

 # Getting Started
 The snapsnare web application depends on this project and uses it as a backend for storing and retrieving data.

 ## Installation
 It is assumed you have installed a postgresql server directly or through docker on your local machine.
-In this paragraph the installation of the snapsnare database is described.
+In this paragraph the installation of the snapsnare datastore (database) is described.

 ### create the snapsnare database
 This section describes the actual creation of the snapsnare database in the postgresql server